So, I’m sure that you have heard of a calima, but what exactly is it?

 The Canary islands are situated just off the coast of Africa, and, more importantly, the Sahara Desert, with Fuerteventura being the closest.

-A calima raises the temperature and creates a hazy vista.
+A Calima raises the temperature and creates a hazy vista.
 The severity varies quite a bit and a bad one can reduce visibility a fair amount.
-During a calima everything gets covered in a fine dust and it can be bad news for those with respiratory problems.
+During a Calima everything gets covered in a fine dust and it can be bad news for those with respiratory problems.

 This happens a few times a year, more frequently during the winter months, but it can happen at any time of the year.
 It doesn’t usually last long, often just 2/3 days, however, it can last a week or even longer.

 It has been said that the sand of the Corralejo dunes came over from the Sahara desert on a calima, but this is just a myth.
-There is in fact very little sand that makes its way all the way over, as it is simply too heavy and usuall drops into the sea on its way, shortly after leaving the Sahara.
+There is in fact very little sand that makes its way all the way over, as it is simply too heavy and usually drops into the sea on its way, shortly after leaving the Sahara.